kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 Quantization is useful for both inference and fine-tuning.

 During **inference**, quantization helps because the model takes less memory.
-This means we can run larger models on smaller GPUs or even on consumer laptops in some cases.
-It can also make generation faster because less data needs to be moved around in memory.
+This means we can run larger models on smaller GPUs or sometimes even on consumer laptops.
+It can also make generation faster in some setups because less data needs to be moved around in memory.

 During **fine-tuning**, quantization can help because the frozen base model can be loaded in a lower-precision format.
-Then we only train a small number of additional weights, like the LoRA matrices we discussed earlier.
+Then, with LoRA, we only train a small number of additional weights instead of updating the whole model.

+So to summarize:

+- **LoRA** reduces how many weights we train
+- **Quantization** reduces how much memory the stored weights need

-This brings us to a very popular technique called **QLoRA**.
+This combination leads to a very popular technique called **QLoRA**.

 ### Quantized Low-Rank Adaptation (QLoRA)

-QLoRA combines the two ideas we just discussed:

-1. **Quantization:** Load the original model in a lower-precision format, often 4-bit, to reduce memory usage.
-2. **LoRA:** Add small trainable matrices and update only those during fine-tuning.

 Let's use our earlier Llama-7B example.

 In normal LoRA fine-tuning, we still need to load the original model in memory.
 If the model is loaded in 16-bit precision, that alone can take around 14 GB.
-Then we need some extra memory for LoRA weights, gradients, optimizer states, and training data.
+Then we need some extra memory for the LoRA weights and the temporary information used during training (gradients, optimizer states, and training data).

 In QLoRA, the original model is loaded in 4-bit precision.
 So the base model takes much less memory.
 However, we do not train the 4-bit base model directly.
-The base model stays frozen, and we train only the small LoRA weights.
+The base model stays frozen in its compressed form, and we train only the small LoRA weights.
 This is why QLoRA makes it possible to fine-tune fairly large models on much smaller hardware.

 Here's the rough idea: